dav1lex/personal-task-manager/README.md

 2. Run `npm install` to install dependencies.
 3. Start the server with `node server.js`.
 4. Start the http server using `npx http-start`
-5. Or using live link: `https://task-manager-roendsb5q-dav1lexs-projects.vercel.app/`
+5. Or,use live link: [Clicking here](https://task-manager-roendsb5q-dav1lexs-projects.vercel.app/)